tvdboom/ATOM/README.md

 		- if 1, randomly split the training data into a train and validation set
 		- if >1, perform a k-fold cross validation on the training set
 	+ **bagging: int, optional (default=None)**
-	Number of bootstrapped samples used for bagging.
+	Number of data sets (bootstrapped from the training set) to use in the bagging algorithm.
 If None, no bagging is performed.
-The algorithm is trained on the complete training set and validated on the test set.

 Class methods (utilities)